Uminosachi/open-llm-webui/README.md

 * Enter your message in the Input text box.
 * Adjust the values of Max New Tokens, Temperature, Top k, Top p and Repetition penalty as necessary.
 * Press Enter on your keyboard or click the "Generate" button.
+* When you check the `Translate (ja->en/en->ja)`, Japanese input will be translated into English.
+Likewise, the responses will be translated back into Japanese.

 ![UI image](images/open-ollm-webui_ui_image_1.png)